Tax filing FAQ

-- Choose to get a tax statement for a specific tax form, or a specific year, without making the election applicable to all of your potential corrections.
+- Choose to get a corrected tax statement under the dollar limits for a specific tax form or a specific year, without making the election applicable to all potential corrections.

 To learn how to make or revoke this election see questions How can I make sure that I receive corrected tax statements for my Ameriprise brokerage account or Managed Account investment regardless of the dollar amount of the change? and What if I elect to receive all amendments and later decide that I don’t want to get tax updates of $100 or less? below.

-For tax year 2016 we will apply the rules only to tax statements for nonqualified Ameriprise® brokerage accounts and Managed Accounts investments.
+We will apply the rules only to tax statements for nonqualified Ameriprise® brokerage accounts, Ameriprise® certificates accounts, and Managed Accounts investments.
 The following tax statements may be impacted: